Ben O'Keeffe: International career

 In 2016, O'Keeffe made his Six Nations Championship debut on 7 February as assistant referee in the Ireland vs Wales match, then Italy vs England the following weekend.

-On 11 June 2016, O'Keeffe made his international refereeing debut, taking charge of the historic match between Samoa and Georgia which ended in a 19 all draw.
-The following week he officiated his first Tier 1 nation, refereeing Scotland's first test against Japan on 18 June.
-He was appointed to his first Rugby Championship match in August 2016, as assistant referee when South Africa hosted Argentina.

-On 19 November 2016, he refereed his first Tier 1 v Tier 1 match, taking charge of Scotland's narrow win over Argentina in Edinburgh and now regularly referees both Six Nations and Rugby Championship tournaments.

 He was selected as the youngest referee at the 2019 Rugby World Cup in Japan and went on to referee three pool play games as well as assistant referee in the knock out stages.
 He was widely praised for his handling in the final pool match of the tournament; the historic 28-21 win by host nations Japan over Scotland.
-He then went on to be a match official in all play-off games including the final, England vs South Africa.

-O'Keeffe began his 2020 International refereeing campaign in the 2020 Six Nations Championship, officiating both Italy vs Scotland and England vs Wales.